rajinder-yadav/tscli/.templates/node/README.md

-# TSCLI - TypeScript Default generated project
+# TSCLI - TypeScript Node.js generated project

-Start playing with the demo starter project now, the source code is under the project `src/` sub-folder.
+Start playing with the demo Node.js starter project, the source code is under the project `src/` sub-folder.

 ```sh
 cli new demo